GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/automatically-sending-newsletter-subscribers-from-instawp-to-mailchimp/en.md

-# Automatically sending newsletter subscribers from InstaWP to Mailchimp
+# Lesson 31: Automatically sending newsletter subscribers from InstaWP to Mailchimp

 This GraphQL query captures the email from the visitors who ticked the "Subscribe to mailing list" checkbox from InstaWP (when creating a new sandbox site), and subscribes this email to a Mailchimp list: